AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/linkedin-integration.md

 ## Touchpoint Details {#touchpoint-details}

-Once [!DNL Marketo Measure] has successfully tagged your landing page on the LinkedIn creative, you will be able to view the resolved ads data on the touchpoint.
+After [!DNL Marketo Measure] has successfully tagged your landing page on the LinkedIn creative, you are able to view the resolved ads data on the touchpoint.
 Here's the mapping of data values that you should expect to see:

 <table>
  <colgroup>